S4mpl3r/release-watcher/README.md

 *   **RSS/YouTube:** Filters posts by time (looking back 30-48 hours) and checks against a history cache to prevent duplicates.
 *   **Crawlers:** Includes a "First Run Silent Mode" for old posts.
 If a feed is new, it populates the history with all items but only sends notifications for those published in the last 24 hours.
+*   **ArXiv:** Tracks history of all processed papers.
+Limits notifications to 5 per run (drip-feed) to avoid floods, and uses regex word boundaries for precise keyword matching.
 *   **Releases:** Tracks the latest tag.
 Only sends a notification when the tag changes (or on the first run).
 *   **State Management:** All workflows use GitHub Actions Cache to persist history between runs.